MartinThoma/MartinThoma.github.io/content/2019-07-29-working-remotely.md

    conditioning.
 And no makeup is necessary.
 6. *No distraction*: You are in charge of your concetration.
 You can switch off social media and communication channels and just focus on work.
+7. *Diseases*: People tend to go to work even when they feel slightly not well.
+   So every year, diseases like the flue spread.
+If you work from home, you're save from that.

 ### For the Company